bradeneliason/PumasDocs.jl/docs/src/analysis/vpc.md

 !!! note

-    For most users the method used in quantile regression is not going to be of concern, but if you see large run times switching `qreg_method` to `IP(true)` after loading QuantileRegressions.jl should help in improving the performance with a tradeoff in the accuracy of the regression fitting.
+    For most users, the method used in quantile regression is not going to be of concern, but if you see large run times switching `qreg_method` to `IP(true)` after loading QuantileRegressions.jl should help in improving the performance with a tradeoff in the accuracy of the regression fitting.

 VPCs for discrete or time to event data is already implemented and undergoing internal testing, these should become available in upcoming releases.
-Additionally prediction corrected VPCs (pcVPCs) are work in progress and will become available soon.
+Additionally, prediction corrected VPCs (pcVPCs) are work in progress and will become available soon.